liferay/liferay-docs/userGuide/en/chapters/04-web-content-management.markdown

 Page layouts allow you to arrange your pages so that the content appears the way you want it to.
 Liferay comes shipped with many layouts already defined.
 Developers can create more and they can be deployed to your portal for your use.

 In order to prepare for the portlets we'll soon be adding, let's change the layout of the Collaboration page.
-To access layouts, go up to the Dockbar and select *Manage ->  Page Layout*.
+To access layouts, go up to the Dockbar and select *Manage &rarr;  Page Layout*.

 Now, select the *2 Columns (50/50)* layout and then *Save*.
 Once saved, you'll return to the page and it'll seem as though nothing has happened.
 However, once we start adding portlets you'll notice how the page is now equally divided into two columns.
 You can stack portlets on top of each other in these columns.
 There are, of course, more complicated layouts available, and you can play around with them to get the layout that you want.